waltervh/BornAgain-website/content/documentation/working-with-python/fitting/introduction/fitting-in-gisas/index.md

 {{< /highlight >}}

-The main requirement here is that the geometry of the detector defined in the `GISASSimulation` object, should match the shape of numpy array, containing experimental intensities.
+The main requirement here is that the geometry of the detector defined in the `GISASSimulation` object should match the shape of numpy array with experimental intensities.

 #### Fit parameters